Axual/terraform-provider-axual/README.md

 - Make sure Granular Stream Browse Permissions are turned on for the instance
   - Needed for testing Topic Browse Permissions
 - Make sure you replace `data "axual_group" "root_user_group"` with a group name that your logged-in user is a member of in files `axual_topic_browse_permissions_initial.tf` and `axual_topic_browse_permissions_updated.tf`.
 - First try to run one acceptance test, before trying to run all the tests.
 It might happen that if a test fails, you have to manually delete resources using UI.
+  - We recommend to try to run in this order:
+    - user_resource_test.go
+    - topic_data_source_test.go
+    - application_deployment_resource_test.go
+    - All the tests together
 ```

 ### How to connect to a different API